East Sussex Fire & Rescue Service has a range of legal responsibilities relating to emergency planning:

 Currently there is one top tier site in the county that this applies to.
 We make sure that off-site plans are written to deal with such incidents, information is given to the public and those plans are tested.
 This makes sure all reasonable measures are taken to prevent major accidents and to limit the consequences to people and the environment.

-Visit the Health & Safety Executive's website - External Linkfor more information about COMAH.
+Visit the Health & Safety Executive's website for more information about COMAH.

 Similar to the COMAH regulations regarding on site and off site plans and the testing of these plans.
 As there are no radiation sites in the county, our main role under these regulations is to supply information to the public about the emergency and what measures should be taken to minimise health risks including:

-Visit the Health & Safety Executives's REPPIR Page - External Link for more information.
+Visit the Health & Safety Executives's REPPIR Page for more information.

 In August 2004 the government sent out an information booklet 'Preparing for Emergencies - What you need to know' to every home in the UK.
 It gives practical common sense advice on what to do in an emergency - for example, a fire, terrorist attack or natural disaster.

-Visit the Governments Preparing for Emergencies website - External Link to find out more.
+Visit the Governments Preparing for Emergencies website to find out more.